Pine Mountain Settlement School

 Both gentlemen spent a good deal of time in the mountains and visited the site of P.M.S.S.
 Mr. Duncan told an interesting story of how he and Mr. Bradley were advised to be inoculated for typhoid fever.
 Mr. Bradley was and it made him most uncomfortable for several days.
 Mr. Duncan forgot about it.
 But, Mr. Bradley was the one who took typhoid — a severe case.

-Bradley followed his work for Harper’s as art director and literary adviser to McClure, Phillips & Co., and was later associated with the Boston Herald, American Magazine, Delineator, and The University Press.
+Bradley followed his work for Harper’s as art director and literary adviser to McClure, Phillips & Co., and was later associated with the Boston Herald, American Magazine, Delineator, and The University Press but never lost sight of the needs of rural America.

-Both Bradley and Duncan were soon drawn to Europe by the events of WWI.
+Both William Bradley and his artist friend, Walter Jack Duncan, were soon drawn to Europe by the events of WWI.
 Duncan, who was born in Indianapolis, IN, in 1881, had studied at the Art Students League in New York City with John H. Twachtman, an artist well-known for his landscape painting and draftsmanship.
 Duncan became a consummate pen and ink artist and his skills brought him to the attention of popular magazines such as Scribner’s.
 McClures, Century Magazine and Harper’s Magazine and a recommendation as a War Artist for the United States Army.
 Duncan left a rich legacy of illustrations of the Great War and also a record of his growth as an artist during the war years.

 Bradley also served in the war and while on leave in one of the many households that offered comfort to American soldiers serving abroad, he met Jenny Seurreys, the daughter of a French textile mill owner.
 Their common interest in literary efforts led to their marriage and the forming of the “William A. Bradley Literary Agency” which had offices in Paris and the U.S. The Bradley’s represented mostly American, English, and French authors, and counted Ford Madox Ford, James Joyce, Gertrude Stein, and Richard Wright among its numerous clients.
 The Bradleys were essentially the face of publishing in Paris in the 1920’s and their “salon” entertained the notable Paris circle of writers including Ernest Hemingway, James Joyce, André Malraux, Gertrude Stein, Alice B. Toklas, and F. Scott Fitzgerald.
 William Aspenwall Bradley died in 1939 but his wife Jenny continued to head the Literary Agency until she died at the age of ninety-seven in 1983.